Code Copied

 Sparkling water needs less added carbonation than other carbonated waters, like seltzers, because it comes from springs where it gains some carbonation from the minerals it contains.

-It’s also important to note that sparkling water is distinct from sodas and some flavored seltzers because it does not have any added sugars, artificial sweeteners, or calories, making it a much healthier alternative.
+Sparkling water is distinct from sodas and some flavored seltzers because it does not have any added sugars, artificial sweeteners, or calories, making it a much healthier alternative.

+If you’re wondering “does sparkling water hydrate you” because you want to stay hydrated while diversifying what you drink, there’s good news.
 Sparkling water does provide your body with the same level of hydration, though it does hydrate your body at a slower rate than regular water.
 The reason?
 Your body has to wait for the stomach to separate water from carbonation, which can slow down the absorption process.

-• Seltzer water is regular water infused with carbon dioxide.
-It lacks the minerals of sparkling water.
+Seltzer water and sparkling water are often referred to interchangeably, but these are actually two different carbonated drinks.
+Seltzer water is regular water infused with carbon dioxide, but it lacks the minerals of sparkling water.

 Benefits of Drinking Sparkling Water